Is Solar energy renewable or non-renewable -solar explained(2025)

 Frequently asked questions

-It is hoped that the above discussion would clear any confusion when people ask – is solar energy renewable or nonrenewable?
+It is hoped that the above discussion would clear any confusion when people ask – is solar energy renewable or non-renewable?
 Now let me answer some of the related questions often asked by people:

 How does solar energy work?